 Health Care Operations ‐ We may use and disclose health information about you for health care operations, including quality assurance activities; granting medical staff credentials to physicians; administrative activities, including Vista Community Clinic financial and business planning and development; customer service activities, including investigation of complaints; and certain marketing and fundraising activities, etc. These uses and disclosures are necessary to operate our health care facility and make sure all of our patients receive quality care.

 Business Associates ‐ There are some services provided in our organization through contracts with business associates.
 Examples of business associates include accreditation agencies, management consultants, quality assurance reviewers, etc. We may disclose your health information to our business associates so that they can perform the job we’ve asked them to do.
-To protect your health information, we require our business associates to sign a business associate agreement (BAA) that states they will appropriately safeguard your information.
+To protect your health information, we require our business associates to sign a contract that states they will appropriately safeguard your information.

 Appointment Reminders ‐ We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at our health care facility.